-On-Line Behaviour
+• On-Line Behaviour

-As a student enrolled in this course you have been granted permission to access an online learning management system, Avenue to Learn.
-Avenue to Learn course pages are considered an extension of the classroom and usage is provided as a privilege subject to the same code of conduct expected in a lecture hall (see relevant section of the Code of Student Rights and Responsibilities below).
+As a student enrolled in this course you have been granted permission to access A2L, the McMaster online learning management system.
+A2L course pages are considered an extension of the classroom and use is provided as a privilege subject to the same code of conduct expected in a lecture hall (see relevant section of the Code of Student Rights and Responsibilities below).

 This privilege allows participation in course discussion forums and access to supplementary course materials.
-Please be advised that all areas of Avenue to Learn, including discussion forums, are owned and operated by McMaster University.
+Please be advised that all areas of A2L, including discussion forums, are owned and operated by McMaster University.
 Any content or communications deemed inappropriate by the course instructor (or designated individual) may be removed at his/her discretion.
 Per the University Technology Services Code of Conduct, all members of the McMaster community are obligated to use computing resources in ways that are responsible, ethical and professional.
 Avenue to Learn Terms of Use are available at http://avenue.mcmaster.ca.